 2002 – The AWBA adopted Resolution 2002-1 prioritizing the use of long-term storage credits accrued with General Fund appropriations for the purpose of firming Fourth Priority on-River M&I users.

 2004 – The Arizona Water Settlement Act (AWSA) was signed into law by Congress.
-The AWSA obligated the State of Arizona to firm delivery of up to 23,724 acre-feet of NIA priority CAP water reallocated to Indian tribes under the AWSA for a 100-year period (until 2108) to the same level that deliveries of CAP M&I priority water is firmed during shortages.
+The AWSA obligated the State of Arizona to firm delivery of up to 23,724 acre-feet of non-Indian agricultural (NIA) priority CAP water reallocated to Indian tribes under the AWSA for a 100-year period (until 2108) to the same level that deliveries of CAP Municipal and Industrial (M&I) priority water is firmed during shortages.

 2008 – The AWBA executed Resolution 2008-1 establishing a long-term storage credit replacement account for Fourth Priority mainstream Colorado River M&I users.